OTA-Insight/bqwriter/README.md

 require a bit more configuration on your side, including a Proto schema file as well.
 See [the Storage example below](#Storage-Streamer) on how to do this.

+A third API is available as well, and is a bit different than the other ones.
+A streamer using the batch API expects the data to be written be an io.Reader of which encoded rows can be read from, in order to be batch loaded into BigQuery.
+As such its purpose is different from the other 2 clients, and is meant more in an environment where a lot of data has to be loaded at once into big query, rather than being part of a constant high-speed high-throughput environment.

+See https://cloud.google.com/bigquery/docs/batch-loading-data for more information about the Batch API, and see [the Batch example below](#Batch-Streamer) on how to do create and use the Batch-driven Streamer.

+## Install

 ```go
 import "github.com/OTA-Insight/bqwriter"
 ```